What is a PCT prior art search report?

 When can you expect the first PCT search report?

 The first prior art search report, called an International Search Report (ISR), is routinely issued in each PCT application.
 If the USPTO is the ISA doing the prior art search, the goal is to send this first prior art search report by 16 months from the priority date.
-If the PCT application does not claim priority to any prior-filed application (i.e., PCT application is the first filing), then the USPTO’s goal is to issue the International Search Report within 9 months from the PCT filing date.
+If the PCT application is the first filing and, therefore, lacking a priority claim, then the USPTO’s goal is to issue the International Search Report within 9 months from the PCT filing date.

 How can you take advantage of the PCT search report?